 What is a Relaxed Performance?

-A Relaxed Performance is an inclusive theatrical experience designed to be welcoming to individuals with special needs and those attending with them.
-This supportive environment provides an opportunity for people to attend live theatre who may not be able to do so with a general audience.
+A Relaxed Performance is an inclusive theatrical experience designed to be welcoming to individuals with neurodiverse needs and those attending with them.
+Along with offering a few technical modifications and support materials, this supportive environment provides an opportunity to attend live theatre in a comfortable setting.
 As the name suggests, these performances are less formal and more supportive of sensory, communication, movement and learning needs.
-At no time, will anyone be asked to leave the performance due to sound, movement or behaviors related to differing cognitive/developmental abilities.
+At no time will anyone be asked to leave the performance due to sound, movement or behaviors related to differing cognitive/developmental abilities.
 This will be a judgement-free environment.

 If you have questions or would like to be notified when future Relaxed Performances are scheduled, please contact Audience Services at 212.719.1300.